-Child's supplement: Up to 6% of covered earnings is paid for each child younger than age 15 (age 25 if a student).
+Child's supplement: Up to 6% of covered earnings is paid for each child younger than age 18 (age 20 if a student or in vocational training).

 Benefit adjustment: Benefits are adjusted according to the financial situation of each institution.